-And even with me making this connection – the way I did back when Rey/Kylo fans were performing fragile white womanhood under fire in a specific way that has gotten and continues to get Black people killed.
+And even with me making this connection – the way I did back when Rey/Kylo fans were performing fragile white womanhood under fire in a specific way that has gotten and continues to get Black people killed – people managed to miss the point.
 After all, if Black people can be made monstrous by putting white women – the bearers of whiteness – in danger… well, we know how monsters are handled, don’t we?

 As Jamie over at Jolt Studios pointed out in his article “John Boyega & The Case of No More Damns To Give” back at the start of the year:

 Labeling John, however vaguely, as a brute that Daisy was afraid of is a tactic that the KKK famously relied upon, especially in their movie, Birth of a Nation, that was screened at the White House in 1915.
 It lead to a resurgence of the KKK until the Superman radio drama exposed and mocked their initiation ceremonies, and it’s the kind of thing that, as I said earlier, leads to black men being killed.